1987 24 Hours of Le Mans: Group C1

 As always, the small WM Secateva team had its focus solely on Le Mans.
 The new P87 had been two years in gestation with a lower, wider body and a longer wheelbase.
 The shape was refined by testing in the St Cyr wind tunnel.
 The V6 Peugeot engine was developed further, with improved KKK (Kühnle, Kopp & Kausch) turbos, each with their own intercooler now.
 It raced at 600 bhp but could be wound up to 900 bhp for qualifying.
 The car was targeted to be the first to reach 400 kp/h on the Mulsanne straight.
 However, issues stopped it doing a full lap at the test weekend.
 Leading up to race-week they got special dispensation to use the new, unopened, section of the A26 autoroute where François Migault hit 415 kp/h (260 mph).
 Team principal Roger Dorchy would race the P87 with Philippe Gache/Dominique Delestre, while Migault raced the older P86 with team regulars Jean-Daniel Raulet/Pascal Pessiot.

 As well as supporting Hans Obermaier's Porsche, Primagaz continued their support of Le Mans local constructor Yves Courage.
 With the new structure regulations, Courage rebuilt his C12 as the new C20.
 It was now fitted with the bigger Porsche 2.8-litre twin-turbo engine of the 962.
 It also had revised suspension, braking and cooling.
 Despite being 18 kg heavier, the Courage was the fastest car at the test-weekend, reaching 370 kp/h (230 mph) on the Mulsanne Straight.
 Once again, Courage drove himself alongside Pierre-Henri Raphanel and Hervé Regout.

 Jean-Philippe Grand's Graff Racing brought its Rondeau M482 to Le Mans for the fifth, and final, time as the sole representative of the marque.
 It was modified to meet the new safety regulations and Grand raced himself, along with Jacques Terrien and motocross champion Gaston Rahier.

 Group C2

-Écurie Écosse had won a closely fought C2 Teams Championship in 1986.
+Ecurie Ecosse had won a closely fought C2 Teams Championship in 1986.
 Expectations were high for the race, 30 years since the original team's last Le Mans victory.
 The team entered two cars, which were now fitted with Cosworth DFLs, after Rover withdrew its free engine-supply at the end of the last year.
 The new C287 won its class on debut at the Silverstone round.
 It was recorded as the fastest C2 on the Hunaudières Straight, reaching 345 kp/h (215 mph).
 Ray Mallock and David Leslie were joined by former teammate Marc Duez.
 The re-engined C286 had Mike Wilds driving with Americans Delano and Petery.